Views 267

 Plaid.
 It’s a pattern we see everywhere, from cozy flannel shirts to stylish scarves.
 But where did this crisscrossing design actually come from?
 Well, it turns out plaid has a pretty long and interesting story, stretching back thousands of years.

-Originally, the word ‘plaid’ comes from the Scottish Gaelic word ‘plaide,’ which meant a woolen cloak or blanket.
-Back in the day, especially in the Scottish Highlands, people wore these large woolen cloths, often draped over one shoulder.
-They were practical, keeping shepherds warm during the day and serving as a blanket at night.
+“Plaid,” originally, the Gaelic word “plaide,” referred to a woolen cloak or blanket.
+In the old days, particularly in the Scottish Highlands, they would wear these big woolen cloths, usually slung over one shoulder.
+They were functional, keeping shepherds warm during the day and doubling up as a blanket at night.

-These weren’t just any old blankets, though.
-They were woven with specific patterns, and these patterns eventually became known as tartans.
-Each tartan was unique to a particular family or clan, acting like a sort of visual ID card.
-It’s fascinating to think that a pattern we now associate with fashion trends was once a vital part of Scottish identity and heritage.
+These weren’t your run-of-the-mill blankets, though.
+These cloths were woven in a distinctive pattern, and the pattern came to be known as a tartan.
+Each tartan pattern was specific to a given family or clan, a bit like a visual ID card.
+It’s interesting to ponder that what we now think of as a fashion motif was once at the very heart of Scottish identity and pride.

-Over time, the term ‘plaid’ started to refer more to the pattern itself rather than just the garment.
-While the association with Scotland and tartans is strong, plaid as a concept – intersecting stripes of different colors and widths – has appeared in various cultures.
+Later, “plaid” came to mean the pattern itself, not just the garment.
+Although the connection to Scotland and tartans is a strong one, plaid as an idea — intersecting lines of different colors and widths — has shown up in many places.

-This brought back many traditional patterns and cemented their place in history.
-Today, there are thousands of officially recognized tartans, each with its own story and connection to Scottish history.
+This revived a lot of traditional designs and etched them in history.
+Now there are thousands of tartans that have been officially registered, each with its own history and ties to Scottish history.

 Understanding the Anatomy of a Plaid Pattern